MudBlazor/MudBlazor/ROADMAP.md

 ## Get Involved

-MudBlazor relies on the support from our incredible community.
-Whether you specialize in C#, Blazor, JavaScript, CSS, documentation, testing, or design, we'd love your help in making MudBlazor better.
+MudBlazor thrives thanks to the contributions of our amazing community.
+Whether you specialize in C#, Blazor, JavaScript, CSS, documentation, testing, or design, your help is always welcome in improving this project.

-Join our [Discord](https://discord.gg/mudblazor) to connect with other contributors, share ideas, and make an impact on the future of the project!
+If you’re interested in contributing, please check out our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines to get started.
+You can also open an issue, start a discussion, or tag a member of the team in relevant GitHub issues to collaborate with us.